caikun233/CryphoCat/README.md

 ### Windows GUI 🔨

-1. **The GUI version developed, you can now enjoy releases.**\
+1. **The GUI version developed, you can now enjoy releases.**
-~~2.
-Download lastest .exe file from [releases](https://github.com/caikun233/CryphoCat/releases) and **no x86 support, x64 only**.~~
 2. No more EXE file in releases!
 Download from Actions!
-Thanks GitHub!
+Thanks GitHub!**No x86 support, x64 only**.
-4. Double click exe file, it looks ugly, right?
+3. Double click exe file, it looks ugly, right?
 I am not good at any art, but I will try my best to make it more beautiful.
-5. The first text entry box is your friend's public key's path you want to input.
+4. The first text entry box is your friend's public key's path you want to input.
 The 2nd text entry box is where you input words to encrypt or decrypt.
-6. ~~Also, The program only support zh-CN till y2023/m07/d01.~~ I uploaded EN version.
+5. ~~Also, The program only support zh-CN till y2023/m07/d01.~~ I uploaded EN version.

 ## Development Plan